-- a phillips head screwdriver
+- Philips head screwdriver

-- ♦ a light hammer
+- light hammer

-- ♦ a pair of pliers
+- pair of pliers

 - ♦ 4" or 6" crescent wrench

 A ratchet/socket set is very helpful and will speed up the assembly process, but it is not essential, except in the case of mounting the tension box track arms.
 For this assembly, you will need a 1/2" socket.